 What key factors went into deciding to become a chemical technical professional (CTP)?

 Describe your job as a chemical technical professional.
-What was your favorite part?
+What is your favorite part?

-What daily tasks did you normally tackle as part of a typical workday?
+What daily tasks do you normally tackle as part of a typical workday?

-What was the biggest challenge you confronted in your career?
+What is the biggest challenge you've overcome in your career?

 What’s the one thing you wish you had learned earlier in your career?

 The operation of a scanning electron microscope (SEM) instrument.
 I have sat with an SEM specialist during a few catalyst failure investigations, and I was amazed at what could be done so quickly with magnification of the catalyst features (after the sample was prepared of course).